LucaOne/LucaOne/README.md

 `run_multi_v2.0_continue.sh`:  continue training when failure (i.e. an interruption occurs).

 ## 11. Data and Code Availability

+**The Pretraining Dataset uploaded CNSA**
+The pre-training dataset of LucaOne has been deposited into CNGB Sequence Archive (CNSA) with accession number CNP0007266 (https://db.cngb.org/search/project/CNP0007266/).

 **FTP:**
 Pre-training data, code, and trained checkpoint of LucaOne, embedding inference code, downstream validation tasks data & code, and other materials are available: <a href='http://47.93.21.181/lucaone/'>FTP</a>.